Maura Healey: Tenure

 Healey's plan to reduce gun violence addresses what she perceives as its root causes.
 The program includes enhancing the background check system to include information regarding recent restraining orders, pending indictments, and any relations to domestic violence, parole, and probation information.
 The plan also seeks to track better stolen and missing guns.
 Healey advocates fingerprint trigger locks and firearm micro-stamping on all guns sold in Massachusetts.

 Healey's plan for criminal justice reform includes ending mandatory sentences for nonviolent drug offenders and focusing on treatment rather than incarceration.

 Healey plans to combat prescription drug abuse and Massachusetts's heroin epidemic by implementing a "lock-in" program.
 The program will be carried out in pharmacies to identify and track prescription drug abusers and distributors.
 Her plan includes deployment of new resources to drug trafficking hotspots, improvement of treatment accessibility, and expanding access to Narcan.

 Abortion

 Healey's women's rights platform focuses on sex education, expanding access to abortion services in Massachusetts, and ensuring that every woman in Massachusetts has access to abortion, regardless of where she lives, her occupation, or her income.
+In 2026, Healey signed into law a bill removing all restrictions on abortion.

 Gun control

 On July 20, 2016, Healey announced her intention to ban the manufacturing of most assault rifles in Massachusetts.
 In 2021, as a result of this and other "arbitrary and damaging legislation", Smith & Wesson announced plans to relocate its headquarters and much of its manufacturing from Massachusetts to Tennessee.
-The new factory opened in Maryville in 2023.
+The new factory opened in Maryville, in 2023.